 Secondly, we have integration aspects.
 Customers are moving to cloud or hybrid cloud.
 Customers need quick innovations and pre-delivered content for integration into the cloud.
 Every interface changes when they move over from ECC to S/4HANA.
 The interface changes SAP provides for BTP involve pre-delivered content, already available publicly on a website to search.
 More than 2,600 content interfaces are available.
 Hundreds of public APIs are available.
 All of this is available for consumption easily for integration.
 If customers are looking at something else, they will have to really build it from the ground up, whereas SAP makes sure that, if you are within S/4HANA as one of the sources or destinations, and we know the customers have non-SAP solutions, we're providing that pre-delivered content.

 The third pillar is data and analytics.
 There is a lot of predefined content.
 SAP Analytics Cloud, the UI layer for analytics, is already embedded for S/4HANA.
 But we know most customers want to enrich the data, merge, and bring in third-party data, so we have provided that pre-delivered content on SAP Data Warehouse Cloud with third party connectors for integration with replication or federation options.
-We’re providing that on-premise BW/4 content onto Data Warehouse Cloud with SAP BW Bridge.
+We’re providing that on-premises BW/4 content onto Data Warehouse Cloud with SAP BW Bridge.

 Additionally, with respect to Automation, there is pre-delivered content via the workflows and the RPAs to do mundane tasks.
 As an example, you may have to do file uploads to S/4HANA or automate the steps you want to run for every transaction.